ed - phpMan

 address set to the address of that line.
 Any line modified by the

 COMMAND-LIST is unmarked.
-The final value of the current address
+The final value of the current address is

-is the value assigned by the last command in the last COMMAND-LIST
+the value assigned by the last command in the last COMMAND-LIST

 executed.
 If there were no matching lines, the current address is

-The first command of COMMAND-LIST must appear on the same line as
+The first command of COMMAND-LIST must appear on the same line as the

-the 'g' command.
+'g' command.
 The other commands of COMMAND-LIST must appear on

 separate lines.
-All lines of a multi-line COMMAND-LIST except the
+All lines of a multi-line COMMAND-LIST except the last

-are allowed, except for 'g', 'G', 'v', and 'V'.
-The '.'
+allowed, except for 'g', 'G', 'v', and 'V'.
+The '.' terminating the

-terminating the input mode of commands 'a', 'c', and 'i' can be
+input mode of commands 'a', 'c', and 'i' can be omitted if it would be

-omitted if it would be the last line of COMMAND-LIST.
-By default, a
+the last line of COMMAND-LIST.
+By default, a newline alone in

-newline alone in COMMAND-LIST is equivalent to a 'p' command.
-If
+COMMAND-LIST is equivalent to a 'p' command.
+If 'ed' is invoked with

-'ed' is invoked with the command-line option '-G', then a newline
+the command-line option '-G', then a newline in COMMAND-LIST is

-in COMMAND-LIST is equivalent to a '.+1p' command.
+equivalent to a '.+1p' command.

 Interactive global command.
 Interactively edits the addressed lines

-is printed, the current address is set, and the user is prompted to
+matching line, the line is printed, the current address is set, and

-enter a COMMAND-LIST.
-The final value of the current address is
+the user is prompted to enter a COMMAND-LIST.
+The final value of the

-matching lines, the current address is unchanged.
+there were no matching lines, the current address is unchanged.

 The format of COMMAND-LIST is the same as that of the 'g' command.
+A

-the last non-null command list.
+last non-empty command list.

 'h'